 During your first chiropractic visit, your chiropractor may ask questions like:

 - How long has your shoulder been hurting?

 - Can you describe what the pain feels like?

 - Have you been in a car accident recently?

 - Does any other part of your body hurt?

 Our chiropractor will also perform a physical examination.
-This may involve looking at your spine for any subluxations (or misalignments), taking X-rays, and asking you to do specific range-of-motion tests.
+This may involve looking at your spine for any subluxations (or misalignments), taking X-rays and imaging tests, and asking you to do specific range-of-motion tests.

 Relief From Shoulder Pain Could Be a Visit to the Chiropractor Away

 There’s no reason you should be needlessly suffering in pain each day.
 If you’re experiencing chronic shoulder pain, neck pain, back pain, headaches, or any other type of musculoskeletal injury, chiropractic care could be the ideal form of treatment.